Karen Bass

-A Los Angeles native, Bass attended college at California State University, Dominguez Hills and the University of Southern California.
-She spent her career as a physician assistant and community activist before seeking public office.
-Before her election to Congress, Bass represented the 47th district in the California State Assembly for six years.
-In 2008, she was elected to serve as the 67th Speaker of the California State Assembly, becoming the first African-American woman in United States history to serve as a speaker of a state legislative body.
-She won the John F. Kennedy Profile in Courage Award in 2010 for her leadership during the Great Recession.
+After attending San Diego State University and California State University, Dominguez Hills, Bass worked as a physician assistant and community organizer, before being elected to represent California's 47th State Assembly district in 2004.
+In 2008, she was elected to serve as the 67th speaker of the California State Assembly, becoming the first African-American woman in United States history to serve as a speaker of a state legislative body.

 Bass was first elected to the U.S. House of Representatives in 2010.
-She represented California's 33rd congressional district during her first term, though redistricting moved her to the 37th district in 2012.
+She represented California's 33rd congressional district during her first term; redistribution of districts moved her to 37th district in 2012.
 She chaired the Congressional Black Caucus during the 116th Congress.
-She also chaired the United States House Foreign Affairs Subcommittee on Africa, Global Health, Global Human Rights and International Organizations and the United States House Judiciary Subcommittee on Crime, Terrorism and Homeland Security.

-Bass won the 2022 Los Angeles mayoral election to become the first woman and second black mayor of Los Angeles.
-She was ceremonially sworn in on December 11, 2022 by Vice President Kamala Harris.
-Bass began her term the following day, December 12.
+After winning the 2022 Los Angeles mayoral election, Bass became the first woman to serve as mayor of Los Angeles.

 Early life and education

 Bass was born in Los Angeles, California, the daughter of Wilhelmina (née Duckett) and DeWitt Talmadge Bass.
-Her father was a postal letter carrier and her mother was a homemaker.
+Her father was a postman and her mother was a homemaker.
 She was raised in the Venice and Fairfax neighborhoods of Los Angeles and graduated from Alexander Hamilton High School in 1971.

 Witnessing the civil rights movement on television with her father as a child sparked her interest in community activism.
-While in middle school, Bass began volunteering for Bobby Kennedy's presidential campaign.
-In the mid-1970s she was an organizer for the Venceremos Brigade, a pro-Cuban group that organized trips by Americans to Cuba.
+While in middle school, Bass began volunteering for Robert Kennedy's presidential campaign.
+In the mid-1970s she was an organizer for the Venceremos Brigade, a pro-Cuban Revolution group that organized trips by Americans to Cuba.
 She visited Cuba eight times in the 1970s.

-She went on to study philosophy at San Diego State University from 1971-1973, and graduated from the USC Keck School of Medicine Physician Assistant Program in 1982.
-She then earned a bachelor of science degree in health sciences from California State University, Dominguez Hills in 1990.
-She also received her master's degree in social work from the University of Southern California in 2015.
+Bass studied philosophy at San Diego State University from 1971 to 1973 and graduated from the physician assistant program at the USC Keck School of Medicine in 1982.
+She then earned a Bachelor of Science with a major in health sciences from California State University, Dominguez Hills, in 1990.